cfengine/documentation/enterprise-cfengine-guide/settings.markdown

 administrator to change various options, including:

 * Turn on or off RBAC
+** When RBAC is disabled any user can see a host that has reported classes ** Note, administrative functions like the ability to delete hosts are not affected by this setting and hosts that have no reported classes are never shown.
 * Unreachable host threshold
 * Number of samples used to identify a duplicate identity
 * Log level